kuczynskil/number-adder/README.md

 ## General info
 This app returns the sum of numbers that have been passed in a GET parameter.\
-Rest API has been documented by Swagger, which is available at http://<host>:<port>/swagger-ui.
+Rest API has been documented by Swagger.\
+It can be accessed at http://localhost:8080/swagger-ui. (or through different host and port)

 ## Technologies
 * Java - version 11